dan-leo/masters/thesis/v2/masters.md

 NB-IoT is the 3GPP's response to emerging unlicensed LPWANs.
 According to Ryan vd Bergh, it should achieve mainstream adoption within 2 years time.

 It is simpler than eMTC, and doesn't include VoLTE.
-The project will focus on this technology.
+On the licensed side the focus will mainly be on this technology.

 ## LPWAN